Home Location The Apartments How to Book Helpful Information Things to Do Contact Us

 - From Larnaca Airport

-The other option, which will take you right to the apartment, is to take a 'shared taxi' from Limassol.
-(Travel Express Limassol 24661010, Paphos 26923800) from the changing point for only €10 per person.
-This will then take you direct to Limnaria Villas.
+Another option, which will take you right to the apartment, is to take a 'shared taxi' from Limassol.
+(Travel Express) from the changing point.
+This is not much more expensive and will then take you direct to Limnaria Villas.
 The attendant in the kiosk at the Limassol bus stop may ring for you.
 This service only runs during the day (about 6.00 am to 18.00.)

 - Private buses

-- Taxis from the airport
+- Taxis or car hire from the airport

 Since they charge per person, it becomes viable to take your own taxi if you have larger numbers.
 See Holidaytaxis.com - look under "Greece/Cyprus!"
 With this kind of provider you need to book ahead.